DEVBALIYAN21/TodoListRestAPI-in-Golang/README.md

 # 📝 Todo API

 This is a simple Todo API that allows you to manage a todo list for different users.
-The API supports creating, retrieving, and deleting todos .
+The API supports creating, retrieving, and deleting todos and also checks if the todo exists or not while deleting and inserting the TODO in the DataBase .

 ## 📬 Post Request Example
 ```json